robotframework/robotframework/doc/releasenotes/rf-3.0b1.rst

 Robot Framework 3.0 beta 1 is the last planned preview release before release candidates and the final 3.0 release.
-The biggest enhancements in Robot Framework 3.0 are Python 3 support and a new listener interface that allows modifying executed tests as well as results.
-Also start-up scripts have been enhanced and it is now possible to run tests with `robot` command and like `python -m robot`.
+The biggest enhancements in Robot Framework 3.0 are Python 3 support and a new listener interface that allows modifying executed tests as well as execution results.
+Also start-up scripts have been enhanced and it is now possible to run tests with new `robot` command and like `python -m robot`.

 All issues targeted for RF 3.0 can be found from the `issue tracker
 <https://github.com/robotframework/robotframework/issues?q=milestone%3A3.0>`_.